romeerez/orchid-orm/packages/docs/src/guide/columns-json-types.md

 ## superRefine

-`superRefine` allows to check a value and handle different cases using `ctx` context of the validation.
+`superRefine` allows one to check a value and handle different cases using the `ctx` context of the validation.

 Refer to [Zod document](https://github.com/colinhacks/zod#superrefine) for it.

-This library is designed to support Zod and later other validation libraries, so the `ctx` has type `any` and need to be explicitly typed with correct type of chosen lib:
+This library is designed to support Zod and later other validation libraries, so the `ctx` has type `any` and needs to be explicitly typed with the correct type of chosen lib:

 ```ts
 import { z, RefinementCtx } from 'zod'